nacht29/Python-tools-for-Google/docs/bigquery.md

 #### **Parameters:**
 - `bq_client`: BigQuery API client object created during [set up](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md#set-up).
-- `df`: The Pandas Dataframe containing the data to be uploaded to BigQuery.
+- `df`: The Pandas DataFrame containing the data to be uploaded to BigQuery.
 - `mode`: `'a'` to append to table and `'t'` to truncate table.
-- `table_id`: Id of the BigQuery for the data to be uploaded to.
-Usually in `project_id.dataset_name_table_name`.
+- `table_id`: ID of the BigQuery table for the data to be uploaded.
+Usually in `project_id.dataset_name.table_name`.
 - `schema`: Schema definition for the data to be uploaded.
 This hard-sets the data type of the uploaded data.
 See the expandable part in [function call](https://github.com/nacht29/Python-tools-for-Google/blob/main/docs/bigquery.md#function-call) on how to define a BigQuery schema in Python code.
 - `autodetect`: If `True`, automatically creates a new table if the current `table_id` doesn't exist.